tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 ^sell-the-artifacts
 #Gameplay
+gameplay:: The player is made to feel like they're taking advantage of Luke's idiocy/naïveté.

+gameplay:: The player can choose to sell the Artifacts, but this has consequences.

 L:
 > I like the idea of AL going shopping at the black market (the owl house flavour) and just finding some of his cursed artifacts.
 This should be implemented.